 You’re more likely to get backing from venture capitalists if your business:

-They often invest large amounts of money, are more hands-on and expect more control and ownership for their contributions.
+They often invest large amounts of money, are more hands-on and expect more control and ownership in exchange for their funding and expertise.

-Even if your business model is ripe for investors, you’ll need to weigh up the potential benefits and drawbacks.
+Even if your business model is ripe for investors, weigh up the potential benefits and drawbacks.

 The benefits include: